 Coffee and Dealing with PMS

 Having a period is part of life for women.
-It may not be welcome, but it’s necessary.
+It may not be welcome, but it is necessary.
 Before your period starts, however, it’s not uncommon for signs to emerge that tell you it’s on the way.
 While some ladies only suffer from tender breasts or an uncontrollable sweet tooth, others have it a bit rougher.

-For those who have signs of their upcoming period that are harsher and interfere with their daily life, you’re suffering from PMS or premenstrual syndrome.
+For those who have signs of their upcoming period that are harsher and interfere with their daily life, you are suffering from PMS or premenstrual syndrome.
 PMS can make you feel tired, irritable, and bloated.
 It can even cause cramps and bad headaches.
 PMS runs that gauntlet and can affect women emotionally, physically, and behaviorally.
 No way around it, PMS sucks.
 But not every woman deals with it thanks to everyone’s body being different.

-When it comes to the caffeine inside coffee and PMS, things aren’t exactly clear.
+When it comes to the caffeine inside coffee and PMS, things are not exactly clear.
 A few studies have been done over the years, but not a lot lately.
 One study conducted in 2016 by The American Journal of Clinical Nutrition shows that coffee, or high caffeine intake, doesn’t adversely affect breast tenderness, fatigue, or irritability.
 This makes sense considering caffeine is a stimulant and often used by people to fight fatigue, which is why many women turn to it at the first signs of PMS to help them power through.

 Coffee and Cramps